What Determines Life Expectancy? - Pt. 2

 A sample of DNA is pipetted into a petri dish with a background of DNA gel.

-THE SCIENCE OF AGEING
+THE SCIENCE BEHIND AGEING

 Thestudy of ageing is a relatively young science.
 For most of history, it was assumed that ageing was unavoidable.
 It was only in the 1990s, that geneticist Thomas Johnson and colleagues studied a type of roundworm called C. elegans (Caenorhabditis elegans) that showed variants in the worm's genetic code (DNA) mutations could influence lifespan.